nicknsts/PlotIN/docs/user_guide.md

 ## 1. Introduction
 PlotIN is a minimalist, fast, and academically oriented plotting tool designed for scientific and engineering workflows.
-It converts pasted tabular data into clean, publication-ready scientific figures with almost no effort.
+It converts pasted tabular data into clean, publication-ready scientific figures with very little effort.

 The workflow is intentionally simple: